Learn about mosquitoes in the garden and yard and how to control them.

 So how can you enjoy your gardens without becoming lunch?
 First, drain or remove any standing water in your yard.
 This could be in small buckets, old tires, or rain gutters.
 Every little bit helps reduce the breeding area.
 Consider using Bacillus thuriengensis mosquito dunks in water gardens and pools.
 This bacteria kills mosquito larvae before it becomes an adult and is safe for the environment.

 To control adult mosquitoes, use carbon dioxide emitting traps that lure them in to be killed.
 Avoid those bug zappers, though, since they kill more beneficial insects than mosquitoes.
 Burn citronella candles in areas you’ll be working.
 Wear a hat, dark clothes and no perfumes or scented deodorants.
 Mosquitoes love those.
 Don’t bother with mosquito repelling plants such as citronella geraniums.
 They only work if you rub the leaves on your skin.
 Speaking of which, some people have had success rubbing garlic; clove, eucalyptus, cinnamon oil; or Skin so Soft lotion on their skin.
-Visit (our) the Vermont Garden Journal Facebook page and let us know what mosquito repellents you’ve found effective.
+Visit (our) the Vermont Garden Journal on Vermont Public Radio Facebook page and let us know what mosquito repellents you’ve found effective.

 Now for this week’s tip, it’s time to spray beneficial nematodes on lawns to kill the grubs that will later turn into Japanese and other beetles.
 Spray in the early evening and water the nematodes in well.